ncbi/robotframework-pageobjects/page_objects/README.md

 Robot Page Objects API
 ======================

-This is a demo of the Robot Page Object API.
+This is a demo of the Robot Selenium2 Page Object API.

 Why?
 ----

 - Robot is great, but it would be nice to encapsulate page/application logic using standard Python OO techniques without losing the readability inherent in typical Robot Framework test cases.
-- It would also be great if we could reuse these Robot page objects in generic unittests
+- It would also be great if we could reuse these Robot page objects in generic unittest Test Cases

 Example
 ----